 3 – Click Help>About Google Chrome.

-I do this every morning just to make sure Chrome is up to date on all of my machines.
+That’s all there is to manually updating your Chrome browser.
+I do it quite often just to make sure Chrome is always up to date on all of my machines.

-I recommend that you do the same because some security updates need to be installed as soon as possible to patch security holes that pose an imminent threat to the security of your computer.
+I recommend that you do the same because security updates need to be installed as soon as possible to patch security holes that pose an imminent threat to the security of your machine.

 Bottom line: You don’t need to respond to a pop-up notice in order to update Chrome to the latest version, and you should ignore any notice that says you do.

-Instead, follow the procedure detailed above on a regular basis and you’ll be able to rest easy knowing your Chrome browser is always up to date!
+Instead, follow the procedure detailed above on a regular basis and you’ll be able to rest easy knowing your Chrome browser is always up to date and all the latest security updates are installed.